dmfs/xmlobjects/README.md

 ## Builders

 This library uses the concept of builders to create objects from the XML elements.
 For each XML element there must be at least one builder that knows how to transform it into an object.
-To do so, each builder has six methods to
+To do so, each builder has eight methods to

 * get a new object for a given XML Element
 * update an object with an attribute